An Old Parade

 From 1977

-Shelley Close off Wentworth Road.
+This was the year of the Queen's Silver Jubilee.
+These were all slide pictures taken with a Praktica L camera using Kodak transparency film.
+The first two are on the same one, taken from the top of Wellhouse Lane.
+You can see the beginnings of Shelley Close off Wentworth Road.
 On the next row is a view from my Ward Street bedroom window.
-It looks across to Unwin St., before it became Lower Unwin St. and you can see my old blue Mini Estate car, which I parked on the drive of Mrs. Symonds' old house.
+It looked across to Unwin St., long before it became Lower Unwin St. and you can see my old blue Mini Estate car, which I parked on the drive of Mrs. Symonds' old house.
+She didn't mind me parking there.
 These 'Airey' houses were prefabricated but developed a serious defect.
 Their concrete supporting pillars became eroded and they had to be demolished.

 Emley Moor Tower

 The tallest landmark in our area is the Emley Moor transmitter tower, about six miles away from Penistone.
 The below-left picture is dated as 1970, showing the very early stages of this transmitter tower being built off Jagger Lane at Emley Moor.
-The earlier steel lattice mast had collapsed during the severe winter of 1969.
+The earlier steel lattice mast collapsed during the severe winter of 1969.
 A combination of high winds and freezing rain put tremendous pressure on the structure until it could take no more and it collapsed on Sat.
-15th May 1969.
-A temporary lattice aerial was brought in from Sweden and quickly erected.
-It stayed until the tower was back in business.
-A briefing to plan the new mast took place on the day after the collapse.
+15th May 1969, at the exact moment that a friend of mine was repairing a TV set, within sight of the mast.
+All of a sudden he had no ITV and couldn't understand why.
+The customer rushed in to tell him that the mast had just disappeared from view.

 Technical Details